KrouTm/BattleShip/README.md

 for i in range(12):
 	V1.append([' ~']*12)"

-- and in case it wasn't very clear, the spaces at the beginning of the '~' are just to give it a better appearance and to be able to color the background of one of the ' ~' to red replacing it with 'X' when both players throw the bomb and manage to hit a part of the ship.
+- And in case it wasn't very clear, the spaces at the beginning of the '~' are just to give it a better appearance and to be able to color the background of one of the ' ~' to red replacing it with 'X' when both players throw the bomb and manage to hit a part of the ship.

 GETTING THE USERS COORDINATES